malyn/tide-csrf/README.md

 tide-csrf = "0.1"
 ```

+## Protected Methods

+TODO Explain the concept of protected methods (and the middleware's
+defaults) and that, by default, you must not mutate in `GET`!
+And if you
+do, you have to add `GET` to your protected methods (which is a bit
+expensive, so ideally do not do that).

+## Examples

+TODO

 ## Performance Considerations

 TODO Explain the performance impact of putting the CSRF token in the
 header vs. query params vs. forms.

-## Examples

-TODO

 ## Conduct